AxelSchneewind/cpa/README.md

 This target first sets up the virtual environment at `./venv`.
 Then it automatically downloads the source code for mathsat into this directory if not present already, compiles and installs it into the venv.
+This step requires `wget` to be installed.
+Alternatively, the source code can be placed at `mathsat-5.6.11-linux-x86_64.tar.gz` and installed using `make install-mathsat`

 ## Generating Benchmarks